aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/extended-attributes-of-a-project/_index.md

 ---
-title: Extended Attributes of a Project
+title: Work with Extended Attributes of a Project
+description: "Learn how to work with Microsoft Project (MPP/XML) extended attributes using Aspose.Tasks for C++."
 type: docs
 weight: 80
 url: /cpp/extended-attributes-of-a-project/